-(e) Interest for delayed payment of Guaranteed Annual Rent to Bangladesh Railway
+(d) Interest for delayed payment of Guaranteed Annual Rent to Bangladesh Railway

-There was a dispute regarding payment of VAT (whether inclusive or exclusive) on the Guaranteed Annual Rent (GAR) paid to Bangladesh Railway (BR) to use its Fiber Optic Network (FON) under an Agreement dated 17 September 1997.
+There was a dispute regarding payment of VAT (whether inclusive or exclusive) on the Guaranteed Annual Rent (GAR) paid to Bangladesh Railway (BR) to use its Fibre Optic Network (FON) under an Agreement dated 17 September 1997.
 Grameenphone made payment to BR after deduction of VAT from the GAR following inclusive method.
 In 2008, BR requested Grameenphone to pay the amounts deducted as VAT otherwise threatened to disconnect the FON connection.
-Grameenphone filed a Writ Petition before the Hon'ble High Court Division (HCD) and HCD disposed of the Writ directing Grameenphone to pay VAT following exclusive method i.e. to be grossed up on top of GAR which was later on upheld by the Hon'ble Appellate Division (AD).
+Grameenphone filed a Writ Petition before the Hon'ble HCD and HCD disposed of the Writ Petition directing Grameenphone to pay VAT following exclusive method i.e. to be grossed up on top of GAR which was later on upheld by the Hon'ble AD.
 BR issued a demand letter of BDT 319,670,457.
-Grameenphone paid the demanded amount on 10 January 2018 without prejudice to its right to file Review Petition before the Hon'ble AD and subject to adjustment, if any, as per the decision of the Review.
-However, after assessment, Grameenphone decided not to pursue for Review Petition against the decision of the AD.
+Grameenphone paid the demanded amount on 10 January 2018 without prejudice to its right to file Review Petition before the Hon'ble AD and subject to adjustment, if any, as per the decision of the Review Petition against the decision of the AD.

-On 27 February 2018 BR made an additional demand of BDT 1,316,513,243 as interest for delayed payment of deducted GAR following the provisions of the agreement between Grameenphone and BR.
-Management's assessment based on external counsel's guidance is that interest should not apply during the period when the matter was sub-judice and BR's demand for principal amount was stayed by the Order of the Court.
+On 27 February 2018, BR made an additional demand of BDT 1,316,513,243 as interest for delayed payment of deducted GAR referring to the provisions of the agreement between Grameenphone and BR.
+Grameenphone believes that interest should not apply during the period when the matter was sub-judice and BR's demand for principal amount was stayed by the Order of the Court.
+Moreover, Grameenphone's position is that it did not default in making the installment payments, and the demand for interest is not a public demand as it arises from a commercial contract.
 Pursuant to the said demand letter, on 24 May 2018, Grameenphone sent a letter to BR for resolution of the dispute amicably by stating its legal position.
 Thereafter, BR refused the proposal for amicable resolution on 29 July 2018.

-A Certificate Case was filed by BR under Public Demands Recovery Act 1913 against Grameenphone, claiming BDT 1,316,513,243 as interest and penalty for alleged delayed payment of GAR.
+Thereafter, a Certificate Case was filed by BR under Public Demands Recovery Act 1913 against Grameenphone, claiming the said amount.
 On 05 November 2020, Grameenphone filed a petition denying the claim.
 On 22 February 2021, BR submitted its response against the same.
-Next date of hearing of the Certificate case is fixed on 09 March 2022.
+On 19 November 2023 Grameenphone sought adjournment in the pending Certificate Case due to the pendency of the related proceedings before the Hon'ble HCD, which was allowed and the next date has been fixed on 28 January 2024.

-Following the agreement, on 24 December 2020, Grameenphone served an Arbitration notice upon BR for Arbitration proceedings regarding the claim and accordingly requested BR to appoint arbitrator on their behalf.
-Following Grameenphone's Arbitration Notice dated 24 December 2020, on 24 January 2021 BR in reply requested Grameenphone to withdraw the Arbitration Notice without appointing any arbitrator on their behalf.
+In the meantime, on 24 December 2020, as per agreement Grameenphone served an Arbitration notice upon BR for Arbitration proceedings regarding the claim and accordingly requested BR to appoint arbitrator on their behalf.
+Subsequently, on 24 January 2021 BR in reply requested Grameenphone to withdraw the Arbitration notice without appointing any arbitrator on their behalf.
 Against this backdrop, on 7 March 2021 Grameenphone filed two applications before the Hon'ble HCD - one is an injunction application under section 7KA of the Arbitration Act 2001 seeking stay on the proceedings of the Certificate Case and another is an application under section 12 of the Arbitration Act 2001 for appointment of BR's arbitrator.
 On 14 March 2021, the Hon'ble HCD admitted both the applications and issued Rule (show cause).
-Now, the applications are appearing in the hearing list of the Hon'ble HCD which will be heard as per accommodation of the Hon'ble Court.
+The arbitration applications are now pending for hearing before the Hon'ble HCD and hearing will take place as per accommodation of the Court.